Using a specialized data validity dimension in a data warehouse design can support data quality and analytics capabilities.

 One type of data quality error this EWSolutions project experienced was found in the date values, where the date value was a real date, e.g. 10/15/2205, but was obviously invalid per the business context.
 The team classified these types of data quality errors as data validity errors.

-The primary focus for the initial dependant dimensional data mart was to enable analysis of court performance – because of this we could not avoid populating records with data validity errors and act as if a court case simply did not exist.
+The primary focus for the initial dependent dimensional data mart was to enable analysis of court performance – because of this we could not avoid populating records with data validity errors and act as if a court case simply did not exist.
 Due to the anticipated cost of fixing the source system application it was determined that these data validity errors would be accepted they came into the Data Warehouse.
 Some measures in a fact record might not be accurate because of the data validity errors but other measures were still accurate and useful.
+Training in data quality, metadata management, and other areas of data management can support improved data quality activities.

 There were multiple date related fact table measures such as Number of Days between Filing and Hearing, Number of Days between Hearing and Sentencing, etc. Due to the data validity errors, it was possible for exceptions such as a hearing date to appear to be before a filing date, a sentencing date to occur before a hearing date and for dates to be set unreasonably into the future or past, etc.